Grieg Seafood ASA

 Risk Assessment to Identify High-risk Locations

-The company discloses that 13% of its feed ingredients used in Norway and Newfoundland operations are soy protein concentrate, and globally, soy protein concentrate sourced from Brazil represents 10.5% of its feed ingredients.
-The company reports that the percentage of revenue dependent on soy is 1-5%.
-Grieg considers soy as a high deforestation risk ingredient.
-It discloses that in 2022, 100% of its soy was from ProTerra or Round Table on Responsible Soy certified suppliers.
-In Brazil, it only sources soy from suppliers that have implemented a 100% deforestation and conversion-free soybean value chain, with 2020 as their cut-off date.
-The company discloses that its Brazilian soy suppliers are CJ Selecta, Caramuru and Imcopa, all of which are considered deforestation-free.
+The company considers soy a high deforestation risk ingredient.
+In 2023, it sourced 100% of its soy from ProTerra or Round Table on Responsible Soy certified suppliers.
+In Brazil, it procures soy only from suppliers with a 100% deforestation and conversion-free soybean value chain, using a 2020 cut-off date.
+Its Brazilian soy suppliers—CJ Selecta, Caramuru, and Imcopa—are all considered deforestation-free.

 5/5